Control-M SaaS Full Migration

 -d |

-(Optional) Determines whether to save or delete the *.zip file that contains the Control-M MFT local connection profiles and Application-Integrator-created plug-in connection profiles after they are migrated to centralized connection profiles in Control-M SaaS.
+(Optional) Determines whether to save or delete the ZIP file that contains the Control-M MFT local connection profiles and Application-Integrator-created plug-in connection profiles after they are migrated to centralized connection profiles in Control-M SaaS.

 Default: FALSE |

-Creating a LIBMEMSYM Control FileLink copied to clipboard
+Creating a LIBMEMSYM Control File

 This procedure describes how to create a LIBMEMSYM control file, which the migration tool uses to transfer your %%LIBMEMSYM variable lists to Pool variables.
 For more information, see List Variables.